 Unlike loans, grants don’t need to be paid back, and are therefore an excellent source of funding for college.
 According to The College Board, most students receive grants from the college which they plan to attend, with private schools giving out more grants on average than public schools.
 Eligibility for grants vary, as do the maximum amounts that can be awarded.
 Most students are automatically considered for grants from their college upon their acceptance, though additional grants can be found through the Free Application for Federal Student Aid (FAFSA), or on scholarship websites.

-There are millions of dollars in scholarships up for grabs every year, but they take dedication and a little extra work to obtain.
+There are millions of dollars in scholarships up for grabs every year for students wondering how to pay for college, but they take dedication and a little extra work to obtain.
 Scholarships.com, fastweb.com, and unigo.com are just three of the most popular websites where students can search for scholarships for which they are eligible.
 Scholarships are given for amounts big and small.
 They usually require an essay and/or letters or recommendation.
 Like grants, scholarships are gifts and do not need to be paid back.

 3. Ask for More Money

 It’s a little-known secret that when it comes to paying for college, haggling is totally acceptable.
 Financial aid experts suggest starting your appeal for more money with a letter to your chosen college’s financial aid office.
 The letter should explain your financial situation, as well as reemphasize just why attending that particular college or university is important to you.
-Your letter should be followed up with a phone call, and you should always remain sincere and polite.
+Your letter should be followed up with a phone call, and you should always remain sincere and polite as you find solutions to how to pay for college.

 4. Get a Work-Study Job